bcgov/workbc-main/src/web/modules/custom/GDX-Analytics-Drupal-Snowplow-main/README.md

   Configure settings in Administration » Configuration » GDX Analytics Drupal Snowplow settings.

-  Use this Configuration page to set the collector version, script version, and the URI of the tracking script.
+  Use this Configuration page to set the collector version, script version, the URI, and app ID of the tracking script.

 ## Getting Help or Reporting an Issue